maydaythecoder/ai-assistant/README.md

 ## Project basics
-next app with typescript and tailwindscss
+NextJS app with typescript and tailwindscss
+AI takes audio from a video and turns it to text that can be displayed as wanted